-cxxxv.
-Child talking about getting ready for a special ceremony cxxxvi.
-Family taking a long trip abroad cxxxvii.
-Child's family being from one of the 'at risk' communities for FGM (Kenya, Somalia, Sudan, cxxxviii.
-Knowledge that the child's sibling has undergone FGM cxxxix.
+- cxxxvi.
+Child talking about getting ready for a special ceremony - cxxxvii.
+Family taking a long trip abroad - cxxxviii.
+Child's family being from one of the 'at risk' communities for FGM (Kenya, Somalia, Sudan, Sierra Leon, Egypt, Nigeria, Eritrea as well as non-African communities including Yemeni, Afghani, Kurdistan, Indonesia and Pakistan)

+- cxxxix.
+Knowledge that the child's sibling has undergone FGM - cxl.
 Child talks about going abroad to be 'cut' or to prepare for marriage